Rules Governing Certification

 (iii) any coursework or combination of coursework submitted in satisfaction of the litigation or substantive law criteria of this section includes instruction in the proper drafting of legal documents used regularly in that area of the law.

-(3) Based upon their institutional history in providing paralegal studies programs under the guidance of Program Advisory Committees that often include a member of the State Bar, the paralegal studies programs from the following institutions shall be presumed to meet the requirement that its paralegal studies courses routinely and consistently include Wisconsin-based substantive and procedural law content embedded therein:
+(3) Based upon their institutional history in providing paralegal studies programs under the guidance of the original Program Advisory Committees that often included a member of the State Bar, the paralegal studies programs from the following institutions shall be presumed to meet the requirement that its paralegal studies courses routinely and consistently include Wisconsin-based substantive and procedural law content embedded therein:

 (a) Chippewa Valley Technical College; Lakeshore Technical College; Madison College; Milwaukee Area Technical College; Northeast Wisconsin Technical College; and Western Technical College.